Ontario International Airport: Ground transportation

 The airport is located about 38 mi east of downtown Los Angeles, 18 mi west of downtown San Bernardino, and 14 mi northwest of downtown Riverside.
 Motorists can use the San Bernardino Freeway (Interstate 10), Ontario Freeway (Interstate 15), or the Pomona Freeway (State Route 60).

 Omnitrans, San Bernardino County's main public transportation agency, operates three routes near the airport.
 Route 380, also called ONT Connect, provides non-stop daily service every 35 to 60 minutes between the airport and Rancho Cucamonga station, where passengers can connect to Metrolink's San Bernardino Line, which operates daily with service to Los Angeles Union Station.
 Route 61 operates daily between Pomona–Downtown station, Ontario station, the airport, and Fontana station.
 Both routes 61 and 380 operate from stops located east of baggage claim at terminals 2 and 4.
 Route 81 operates Monday through Saturday on Haven Avenue which runs along the eastern edge of the airport between Chaffey College and Ontario–East station, where passengers can connect to Metrolink's Riverside Line, which operates during weekday peak periods.

+Future

+California High-Speed Rail

+The California High-Speed Rail Authority is proposing a California High-Speed Rail station at the airport.
+The stop would be part of the second phase of the project that would extend the line from Los Angeles south to San Diego.